Ai-Thinker-Open/Ai-Thinker-WB2/README.md

 make help
 ```
 > Your configuration chipname is Ai-Thinker Ai-WB2 Wi-Fi&BLE Module
-Welcome to Ai-WB2 SDK build system. make targets:
 >
+>Welcome to Ai-WB2 SDK build system. make targets:
+>
-"make all" - Build app, components
+> - "make all" - Build app, components
-"make clean" - Remove all app components output
+> - "make clean" - Remove all app components output
-"make flash" - Build and download firmware
+> -"make flash" - Build and download firmware
-"make flash-only" - Only download firmware
+> -"make flash-only" - Only download firmware
-"make eflash" - Use the flash after erasing it
+> -"make eflash" - Use the flash after erasing it
-"make erase_flash" - Erase all internal contents of flash
+> -"make erase_flash" - Erase all internal contents of flash
-"make list-components" - List all components in the project
+> -"make list-components" - List all components in the project
-"make [component name]" - build a component as a library
+> -"make [component name]" - build a component as a library

 Note: After erasing the flash, you need to use this command to download it,but always press the BURN button,then press the EN button.next,release all keys.